 5. Origins: The Journey of Humankind (2017)

-‘Origins: The Journey of Humankind’ is a show that deals with how humanity began to evolve since they first came into being on the earth and ultimately what led to modernization.
-Each of the eight episodes touches on events which have been the steps towards creating a modern society.
-The first episode starts with how civilization first started, while the second one dealt with the nature of diseases and how mankind managed to battle through, and the later episodes talk about human communication, money, war, exploration of the unknown and predictions regarding what might happen in the future for humanity.
+‘Origins: The Journey of Humankind’ is a show that deals with how humanity began to evolve since they first came into being on the earth and, ultimately, what led to modernization.
+Each of the eight episodes touches on events that have been the steps toward creating a modern society.
+The first episode starts with how civilization first started, while the second one deals with the nature of diseases and how mankind managed to battle through them, and the later episodes talk about human communication, money, war, exploration of the unknown, and predictions regarding what might happen in the future for humanity.

 4. Horizon (1964-)

-‘Horizon’ is surely among the longest-running documentary television series which has been around and has always produced quality content for the audience who want to go beyond their comfort zone and learn something new.
+‘Horizon’ is surely among the longest-running documentary television series that has been around and has always produced quality content for the audience who want to go beyond their comfort zone and learn something new.
 Horizon started airing since 1964 and has engrossed audiences from day one.
 Horizons topics, though mainly scientific, sometimes also go beyond, talking about human civilization, philosophy, and so on.
 Horizon’s 1993 episode on the discovery of the DNA’s structure bagged an Emmy Award as well.
-1990s onwards, the show has taken an approach of the detective trying to undo the many mysteries of nature and science.
+From the 1990s onwards, the show has taken the approach of a detective trying to undo the many mysteries of nature and science.

 Read More: TV Shows Like The Crown